 Student Project Videos

-During funding request presentations to Engineering Alumni Council in November 2014, 15 student-led groups explained how their organizations are conducting exciting projects, promoting career development and serving the wider community.
+During funding request presentations to Engineering Alumni Council, student-led groups explain how their organizations are conducting exciting projects, promoting career development and serving the wider community.

 American Society of Civil Engineers

 Members discuss their work together, which includes building Duke Engineering's entry in the Concrete Canoe Contest.

 Biomedical Engineering Society